ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Bool`
-- **Description**: Whether this sensor component can be affected by area jamming weapons.
+- **Description**: Whether this remote control component can be affected by area jamming weapons.
 When `Yes`, the component can be jammed by weapons that apply jamming damage in an area (e.g., area jamming effects).
 When `No`, the component is immune to area jamming attacks.
 This does not affect direct jamming (see [CanBeJammedByDirectJammers](#canbejammedbydirectjammers)).
-- **Default**: `No`
+- **Default**: `Yes`
 - **Example**: `CanBeJammedByAreaJammers = Yes`

 ## Enum Value Lists